LPRowe/miscellaneous/traveling-salesman-problem/README.md

 Since this is a small subset of the total set of nodes, we could apply the dynamic programming solution to find the best path from node (35, 99) to node (5, 83) keeping the two nodes pinned with respect to the remainder of the nodes.
 This would require O(k<sup>2</sup>&middot;2<sup>k</sup>) time where k is the length of the gap between nodes.

-Furthermore this would need to be applied n times along the path of nodes resulting in O(n&middot;k<sup>2</sup>&middot;2<sup>k</sup>) time complexity.
-Which for small k should still be much faster than the dynamic programming approach for the optimal solution.
+Furthermore because in general we will not know where the heuristic solution deviates from the optimal solution, this needs to be applied n times along the path of nodes - resulting in O(n&middot;k<sup>2</sup>&middot;2<sup>k</sup>) time complexity.
+Which for 2&middot;k <= n will still be much faster than the dynamic programming approach for the optimal solution.

-### Visual result of subset optimization:
+### Visual result of k-subset optimization:

 <b>Before relaxation (left), After relaxation (middle), After subset optimization (right)</b><br>
 <b>k is the subset size that was optimized.</b>